ifwe/open-source-handbook/starter_box/TOS.md

 ## INTRODUCTION.

-This Site and its contents are made available by Tagged, Inc. ("Tagged").
+This Site and its contents are made available by Ifwe, Inc. ("Ifwe").
 These Terms of Use apply to everyone who Uses this Site (as defined below), or who participates in any projects hosted on this Site.
 PLEASE READ THESE TERMS CAREFULLY FIRST.
 BY USING THE SITE OR PARTICIPATING IN ANY PROJECTS, YOU ACKNOWLEDGE THAT YOU HAVE READ THE TERMS AND AGREE TO THEM.
 IF YOU DO NOT WISH TO BE BOUND BY THE TERMS, THEN DO NOT USE THE SITE OR PARTICIPATE IN ANY PROJECTS HOSTED ON THIS SITE.

 ## DEFINITIONS.

 As used here:

-1. "Host" means Tagged, Inc.
+1. "Host" means Ifwe, Inc.

 1. "Materials" means source code, code samples, object code, technical materials, documentation , discussion thread postings, weblogs, wikis, data, and any other content, information or technology available on the Site.